ofasgard/VulnVMWriteUps/Bsides2018.md

 80/tcp open  http    Apache httpd 2.2.22 ((Ubuntu))
 ```

 Right off the bat, there are a lot of interesting services here.
 There are a plethora of vulnerabilities associated with the (outdated) software indicated by NMap's banner grabbing, but none of them seemed like an easy win.
-I opted instead to poke around the FTP and HTTP servers.
+I opted instead to poke around the content of these three services.

 ## The FTP Server